MohilMokaria/react_chat_app/README.md

-**Message - A Modern Chat Application**
+##**Message - A Modern Chat Application** <br>
 Message is a sleek and modern chat application built with React on the frontend and Node.js on the backend.
-It allows users to communicate seamlessly while offering additional features such as profile setup, authentication, user search, and profile picture customization.
+It allows users to communicate seamlessly while offering additional features such as profile setup, authentication, user search, and profile picture customization. <br>

-**Features** <br>
+##**Features** <br>
 💬 Real-time Chatting: Engage in real-time conversations with other users. <br>
 🛠️ Profile Setup: Customize your profile with a username and profile picture. <br>
 🔍 User Search: Easily find other users to start chatting with. <br>